spot_img

 What high-end tenants are paying in Nairobi

-The high-end rental market in Nairobi remained vibrant in the first six months of the year, with demand particularly high in gated compounds.
+The high-end rental market in Nairobi remained vibrant in the first six months of the year.
+Demand was particularly high in gated compounds.

-Rents went up in the northern suburbs near the UN complex Gigiri, US Embassy, diplomatic missions and top NGOs which have large numbers of expatriates.
+Rents went up in the northern suburbs near the UN complex Gigiri.
+The US Embassy, diplomatic missions, and top NGOs contribute to this increase.
+These areas have large numbers of expatriates.

 - Advertisement -

-Blue chip firms with headquarters in Westlands and Gigiri areas are also among key drivers of demand in the high-end rental market, particularly for serviced and furnished accommodation within a 5km radius the south-west quadrant of the CBD.
+Blue chip firms with headquarters in Westlands and Gigiri areas are also key drivers of demand in the high-end rental market.
+Demand is particularly strong for serviced and furnished accommodation.
+This is especially true within a 5km radius of the south-west quadrant of the CBD.

 - Advertisement -